Jahan Salehi

 Jahan Salehi is an Iranian-American entrepreneur and progressive activist, He has worked for Agence Global, a left-leaning news and commentary syndicate, and as Managing Director of the Los Angeles Times Syndicate's European operations (now part of Tribune Media Services).

 He has written on technology ("Telecommunications" in The Columbia History of the 20th Century New York: 1998, Searching the Internet: An In-depth Guide for Professionals, Scientists and Researchers New York: 1995) and publishing, as well as film reviews and commentaries.

+Early life and education

 Jahan Salehi was born in Iran in 1954 to an American mother and Iranian father.
 His family moved to the United States in 1960, and he grew up in Lexington, Kentucky, attending Transylvania University.